raau1/FinanceAdviceChatbot/README.md

 ---

 ### Our Project:
-- Our aim for this two-day IBM Hackathon was to build an AI-Powered web-app that took user input and delivered quick tailored financial advice using huggingface.co API integration and prompt engineering.
+- Our aim for this two-day IBM Hackathon was to build an AI-Powered web-app prototype that took user input and delivered quick tailored financial advice using huggingface.co API integration and prompt engineering.
+Paired with a MySQL database to be able to register Users and store their latest Financial advice.

 ### How to Run the Project:

 1. **Set up the MySQL Database:**